animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 makes it more conducive for building effective indexes and writing queries.

-Previously, Spring Data for GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using Spring Data for GemFire's `FactoryBeans` from the API with Spring's
+Previously, Spring Data for VMware GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using Spring Data for VMware GemFire's `FactoryBeans` from the API with Spring's
 <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-java">Java-based container configuration</a>
 or using [XML](region.html).